Military Service Members' Legal Rights

 Issues Affecting Transgender Military Service Members’ Rights

 Although strides have been made to advance the rights of gay, lesbian, and bisexual military service members, there was a decades-long ban on transgender service members serving openly starting in the 1960s.
-There are an estimated 15,500 transgender individuals currently serving in the armed forces.
 In 2016, the Obama administration announced that transgender individuals would be allowed to serve openly, with new recruits being allowed to enlist in 2018.
-The Trump administration has attempted to reverse course and keep the ban largely in effect, though the constitutionality of the current proposed ban is being reviewed by the courts at the time of this writing.
+The Trump administration temporarily reversed course, but the Biden administration announced in 2021 that transgender service members would be allowed to serve openly in their self-identified gender.